 For example, an award flight from London to Belfast, which might normally cost $174 one way, would use 4,500 Avios and cost approximately $36 in fees:

 So, this flight would be a fairly good deal because you’d be getting a bit over 3 cents per Avios, although you can probably find even better options throughout the U.S. and Europe.

 One frequent Executive Club traveler, R.J.
 Weiss of The Ways to Wealth, shares some insights on making the most of BA’s points: “Unlike many other airlines, British Airways’ Executive Club program uses a distance-based award chart.
 This can create some unique opportunities to get a great value on your Avios points, especially for short-haul domestic flights.”

 Weiss explains, “As an example, I fly between Chicago and Florida a lot to visit family.
-A ticket from Chicago to Fort Myers can cost as low as 7,500 Avios, which is booked through American Airlines (a BA partner).
+A ticket from Chicago to Fort Myers can cost as low as 7,500 Avios, which is booked through American Airlines (a British Airways partner).
 If I were to book that same flight through American Airlines’ AAdvantage loyalty program, it would cost 12,500 points.”

 Of course, award flight values can vary depending on any special promotions running.
 So, if you’re booking with an airline partner, you’ll want to check both that partner and British Airways to see which value is best.

 In the meantime, we’ve put together tables to help you get an idea of what you’ll have to pay for the typical British Airways award flight.